tannerhelland/vb6-svg/README.md

 ### System requirements

 This project is 100% portable.
-You simply need to ship `resvg.dll` alongside your application (perhaps in an app subfolder).
+You simply need to ship `resvg.dll` alongside your application (perhaps in an `/App` subfolder).

 This project has been tested on Win 7, 10, and 11.
 It theoretically supports Windows Vista, but testing this is TBD.